dokun1/kitura-safe-lab/README.md

 - go to `Build Settings` in your Xcode project
 - search "identity"
-- make sure you have black text entered for any identities
+- make sure you have an empty text box for identities

 ### Setting up the iOS client